-My team has been chosen as a finalist to present in-person at the virtual SDC.
+My team has been chosen as a finalist to present in-person at the conference.
 What are the specific requirements of my team?

-Should I have my design with me for the virtual event?
+Should I bring my design with me to the conference?

 Yes!
 It is always beneficial to bring your physical product for a live demonstration.